edgar432910/IMPRESILVA/sql.md

 Telefono as telefono from Proveedores$

 -- MarcaVehiculo
-select  CODIGO as marca_vehiculoid, MarcaVehiculo as nombre from MARCAVEHI$
+select  CODIGO as marcavehiculoid, MarcaVehiculo as nombre from MARCAVEHI$

 -- MOneda
 select Mon_Codigo as monedaid, Mon_Nombre as nombre from Moneda